LoopKit/loopdocs/docs/nightscout/new_user.md

 # New Nightscout Users

-!!!info "Is Nightscout required for Loop?"
+!!! info "Is Nightscout required for Loop?"

     Nope...you don't NEED to have a Nightscout site in order to use Loop.
 A Nightscout site is completely optional.
 However, if you want to see Loop's actions anywhere other than the Looper's iPhone...then you will want a Nightscout site.
 For example, parents of little Loop users may want to see the temporary basal rates Loop is setting, the current insulin on board, or a recent bolus and carb entry.
 That's what Nightscout will provide...remote viewing of Loop actions.